grokify/go-nist-sp-800-53/docsrc/rev5/high_uplift/pe.md

 fire suppression systems that activate automatically are employed;

-fire suppression systems that notify {{ insert: param, pe-13.02_odp.01 }} automatically are employed;
+fire suppression systems that notify personnel or roles to be notified in the event of a fire is/are defined; automatically are employed;

-fire suppression systems that notify {{ insert: param, pe-13.02_odp.02 }} automatically are employed;
+fire suppression systems that notify emergency responders to be notified in the event of a fire are defined; automatically are employed;

 an automatic fire suppression capability is employed when the facility is not staffed on a continuous basis.